 Bourses de promotion des programmes d'études menant aux professions priorisées par la CPMT

 *Returning in 2019-2020.
 Starting in winter 2018, nine Year 1 students will receive the Bourses de promotion des programmes d'études menant aux professions priorisées par la CPMT (bursaries to promote programs leading to professions prioritized by the CPMT).
 These bursaries are provided by the Commission des partenaires du marché du travail (CPMT) as $500 each upon being randomly selected (in order to be eligible for the draw students must have passed all their first semester courses), and if the selected students complete their FMT diploma they will receive an additional $1,200 each.
 This program will continue for a 5-year period.

 FMT Awards Ceremony prizes and awards (all years)

-These awards and bursaries are given out each November during the FMT Awards Night.
-Students must complete an application form in October to provide additional information about extra-curricular activities which will be taking into account for these awards.
+The following awards and bursaries are given out each November during the FMT Awards Night in late November.
+Students should complete an application form in October to provide additional information about extra-curricular activities which will be taking into account for these awards.
 Please read the criteria carefully before completing an application.
 Check your emails for details on the submission process.

 ASSOCIATION DES PRODUCTEURS MARAÎCHERS DU QUÉBEC BURSARY

 Value: varies.
 On an annual basis, one bursary is awarded to a student registered in the third year of the Farm Management Program.
 The award recipient is selected based upon their enthusiasm and achievement in the field of horticultural studies, their academic standing, and financial need.